Rabbits: make a complaint about damage

 Make a complaint about rabbits causing significant crop damage on your land.

-This form should be used if you’re suffering significant crop damage caused by rabbits coming from neighbouring land, and your neighbour is refusing to control them.
-Occupiers of land in a rabbit clearance area (the whole of England except the City of London and the Isles of Scilly) must prevent rabbits on their land from causing damage elsewhere.
+This form should be used if you’re suffering significant crop damage caused by rabbits coming from neighbouring land and your neighbour is refusing to control them.
+See the guidance Rabbits: how to control numbers for more details.

 Make a complaint

 To make a complaint, complete the form and send it to Natural England at the address provided.
 If the information you provide on the form justifies further action, you’ll be contacted by a Natural England wildlife adviser to discuss the problem and, if appropriate, arrange a site visit.